web-eid/web-eid-authtoken-validation-php/README.md

 # Dependency versioning policy

-Starting from version 1.2.0 we adopt a flexible versioning policy for `phpseclib` and `guzzlehttp`, and specify the dependency version as `x.y.*`.
+Starting from version 1.3.0 we adopt a flexible versioning policy for `phpseclib` and `guzzlehttp`, and specify the dependency version as `^x.y.z`.
+This is the [recommended operator for maximum interoperability](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) when writing library code.
 This approach allows our library integrators to quickly incorporate security patches and minor updates from dependencies.